neo4j/neo4j-graphrag-python/README.md

 This library does not write to the database, that is up to you.
 See below for how to write using Cypher via the Neo4j driver.

-Assumptions: Neo4j running with a defined vector index
+Assumption: Neo4j running with a defined vector index

 ```python
 from neo4j import GraphDatabase